Modasshir/cell-classification-journal/README.md

+### 1. Directory information
-### 1. In the cells directory, there are many sub-folders.
+In the cells directory, there are many sub-folders.
 A brief description of each folder is as follows:
 	a. 'annotation' contains xml files containing annotation for corresponding image.
 	b. 'images' contains the raw images (gif format).
 	c. 'notebooks' contains a self-contained jupyter notebook that shows how to use the trained model to detect cells in an image.